-This year’s Donahue lecturers will be David McCraw (November 2, 2017), Michael Ricciuti (February 22, 2018), and Joanna Schwartz (April 5, 2018).
+This year’s Donahue lecturers will be Gov. William Weld (November 14, 2018), David Simas (February 28, 2019), and Hon.
+Eric M. Mehnert (April 4, 2019).
 The lectures will be held at Suffolk University Law School at 4:00 pm.
 Please be sure to follow us on Twitter and Facebook for updates.

 The Suffolk University Law Review sponsors the Donahue Lecture Series, which annually attracts lecturers from among the nation’s top legal scholars and jurists.
 Each Donahue Lecturer is an exceptionally prominent legal scholar who delivers a lecture at Suffolk University Law School that forms the basis for a Lead Article to be published in the Law Review shortly thereafter.

 The Law Review instituted this lecture series in 1980 to commemorate the Honorable Frank J. Donahue, former faculty member, trustee, and treasurer of Suffolk University.
 Judge Donahue graduated from Suffolk University Law School in 1921, and served as an Associate Justice of the Superior Court of Massachusetts for forty-two years — the longest term in that court’s history.
 As Chairman of the Law School Committee of the Board of Trustees, Judge Donahue played an active role in the expansion of the faculty, library, and other facilities at the law school.
 For many years, he served as president of the Law School Alumni Association and, in that capacity, personally raised thousands of dollars of scholarship funds to promote, encourage, and reward the pursuit of scholastic excellence.